The way a neighborhood looks and feels when you walk or drive around it, from

 country are incarcerated as a punishment for crimes committed.
 The extremely

 high incarceration rate of this neighborhood could mean that a prison, juvenile

 detention facility or other correctional facility occupies a large proportion

 of the neighborhood, or contains a large portion of the neighborhood's population.

-of the adult residents in the Cerrillos Rd / New Mexico Penitentiary Sr neighborhood do
+Also, the Cerrillos Rd / New Mexico Penitentiary Sr neighborhood is unique for having just

 Notable & Unique: Occupations

 From major sales accounts to fast-food workers, sales and service employees